Skip to content

 It supports three practical patterns:

-1. Discriminator on the same object (scope = SELF, default)
+1. Discriminator on the same object (scope = CURRENT, default)

 2. Discriminator from parent object (scope = PARENT)